RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

 }
   [(set_attr "isa" "p9v,*")])

-;; Variable V16QI/V8HI/V4SI extract from memory
+;; V16QI/V8HI/V4SI extract from memory with a variable element number.
+The ;; length includes the AND to keep the element number in bounds and shifting ;; the value for indexing by HI/SI elements.
 (define_insn_and_split "*vsx_extract_<mode>_var_load"
   [(set (match_operand:<VEC_base> 0 "gpc_reg_operand" "=r")
 	(unspec:<VEC_base>